CNSTAT - TOPICS

 The Report in Brief—

-- CNSTAT’s 121st meeting will be held May 9-10, 2013, in the NAS Keck Center at 500 5th St, NW.
-On the 10th, this meeting will feature a luncheon with statistical agency heads, followed by a public seminar, beginning with light refreshments at 2 pm and ending with a reception at 4:30 pm.
-The seminar will address:
+CNSTAT’s 125th meeting will be held October 23-24, 2014, in the NAS main building at 2101 Constitution Ave, NW, Washington, DC.
+On the 24th, the meeting will feature a luncheon with statistical agency heads, followed by a public seminar, beginning with light refreshments at 2 pm and ending with a reception at 4:30 pm.

 CNSTAT News 2012